Answer the call to serve!

 Police Officer Application and Testing

-Click here to apply online for our next Entry Level Police Civil Service Exam on June 3, 2017.
+Click here to sign up for text or email notification of our next Entry Level Police Civil Service Exam.

 Contact: Officer Trey West, CPD Personnel & Training, (817) 556-8825 or email